Making an Appointment

 Yes, I offer a free 15-minute telephone consultation.
 I do not offer free sessions.

 How long is each session?

 Usually 60 minutes.
-For those travailing a long distance I can be flexible on this.
-I am working with a research concept called deep counselling which works in blocks of 90 minutes – please see website for details.
+For those travailing a long distance, I can be flexible on this.
+I am working with a research concept called deep counselling which works in blocks of 90 minutes – please contact me for more details.